heikalb/thesis-scripts/README.md

 # Formulaicity of Affixes in Turkish
 This project contains scripts written for extracting and processing data on suffixes in the Turkish National Corpus for a Master's in Linguistics thesis.
+The thesis can be accessed here: http://summit.sfu.ca/item/19822

 ## Motivation
 The main idea of this project is formulaicity, which is the notion that some